Manager

 osism set vault password

 Ready.
-The manager is now prepared and you can continue with the bootstrap of the other nodes.
-The seed node used until here is no longer necessary.
+The manager is now prepared, and you can continue with the bootstrap of the other nodes.
+The seed node used until here is now no longer necessary.